gaswelder/che/README.md

 }
 ```

-The original C rules still apply: pointer and array notations “stick”
-to the identifiers, not the type.

-## No preprocessor

-There is no preprocessor, so all macros are gone. `#define` statements
-are processed by the same parser as the normal language and are used
-only to define constants.

-## Modules and packages
+## Modules

-Some time ago a single C source file used to be called a "module".
-It
+A single C source file used is called a "module".
+It's compiled independently
-is true in that sense that such a file can be compiled independently,
-and functions and variables declared 'static' can be used only inside
-that module.
-But to connect modules programmers have to do two things
-manually: create and include “header files” (which is really a
-semi-automated copy-paste mechanism for prototypes and typedefs) and
-put the modules in the compiler's command line.
-The Che translator does
-that automatically:
+and linked with other compiled modules by the linker.
+Che makes this more
+explicit with import statements:

     // main.c:
     ----------------